rainbow82/Code-Lou-FE-project1/README.md

 There are 3 tasks to this project.
 Each task builds on the last.

 #Task 1 Carousel
-A simple navigation system and carousel have been built.
+- A simple navigation system and carousel have been built.
-Students must write the JavaScript to make the carousel functional.
+- Students must write the JavaScript to make the carousel functional.
-Carousel must change slides when < or > buttons are pressed Carousel must change slides when radial buttons are pressed Students can decide to have carousel auto rotate, or leave rotation to button presses.
+- Carousel must change slides when < or > buttons are pressed
+- Carousel must change slides when radial buttons are pressed
+- Students can decide to have carousel auto rotate, or leave rotation to button presses.

+- Solution on branch Task1-solution

 #Task 2 Update Carousel Content
 Students must update slide content using an api.